awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is.md

 However, some notable data transfer exceptions exist\.
 If a domain uses [multiple Availability Zones](managedomains-multiaz.md), OpenSearch Service does not bill for traffic between the Availability Zones\.
 Significant data transfer occurs within a domain during shard allocation and rebalancing\.
 OpenSearch Service neither meters nor bills for this traffic\.
 Similarly, OpenSearch Service does not bill for data transfer between [UltraWarm](ultrawarm.md)/[cold](cold-storage.md) nodes and Amazon S3\.

 For full pricing details, see [Amazon OpenSearch Service pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
 For information about charges incurred during configuration changes, see [Charges for configuration changes](managedomains-configuration-changes.md#managedomains-config-charges)\.

-## Amazon OpenSearch Serverless<a name="whatis-serverless"></a>

-Amazon OpenSearch Serverless is an on\-demand, auto scaling, serverless configuration for Amazon OpenSearch Service\.
-Serverless removes the operational complexities of provisioning, configuring, and tuning your OpenSearch clusters\.
-For more information, see [Amazon OpenSearch Serverless](serverless.md)\.

 ## Getting started with Amazon OpenSearch Service<a name="get-started"></a>